oliverwkim/oliverwkim.github.io/_posts/2019-02-07-Hello-World.md

 ### Where does the W come from?

 The W in my name stands for "Wyatt", like the famous lawman from the Gunfight at the OK Corral (which, coincidentally, form my other two initials).
 I recently learned that two movies about Wyatt Earp came out in the year before my birth.
 The first, 1993's _Tombstone_, starred Kurt Russell as Earp.
 It got decent reviews and made $56 million on a $25 million budget.
-The second, 1994's _Wyatt Earp_, starred Kevin Costner, who was promptly nominated by the Razzies for both Worst Actor and Worst Screen Couple.
+The second, 1994's _Wyatt Earp_, starred Kevin Costner, who was nominated by the Razzies for Worst Actor that year.
 The movie made only $25 million on a $63 million budget.

 I hope my parents saw the first one.